How Tubing Characteristics Affect the Process and Its Accuracy

-Fortunately, technology has advanced so that there are now several methods that can be used to improve the surface finish on the ID of very small precision tubing used in liquid dispensing systems.
+Fortunately, technology has advanced so that there are now several methods that can be used to improve the surface finish on the ID of very small precision tube cutting used in liquid dispensing systems.
 Some options include:

 - Micropolishing and/or passivation